 Photo courtesy of CBH Group.

-“Over the past 12 months, we’ve commenced a Network Strategy that will see investment of A$750 million over the next five years, focused on the 100 sites that currently receive 90% of the annual average crop,” Wally Newman, chairman, noted in the annual report.
+“Over the past 12 months, we’ve commenced a Network Strategy that will see investment of A$750 million over the next five years, focused on the 100 sites that currently receive 90% of the annual average crop,” Newman said.
 “Our network is the core of your cooperative and the best way in which we can create and return value.
 The Network Strategy is aimed at ensuring we continue to deliver a cost-effective and efficient storage and handling service to growers and marketers for generations to come.”

 A final investment decision on whether to proceed with the development will be subject to approval from the CBH board following the due diligence process.